 Cohesive Silicon Prostheses

 The approach taken varies from one surgeon to the other and from one geographical region to the other.
-Advocates of different approaches all have their reasons for opting for their approaches.
+Advocates of different approaches all have their reasons for opting for their distinctive approaches.
 In fact, almost all approaches have their own advantages and inconveniences.
-We personally chose the sub-mammary approaches for different reasons:
+We personally chose the sub-mammary approach for different reasons: